 - Matthew Davis, AICP – Principal, Architectural Resources Group

 - Christian D’Urso – Consultant

 - Richard De Wolf – Owner, Arciform LLC

-- Roy Fox, Treasurer – Retired, Bonneville Power Administration
+- Roy Fox, Secretary – Retired, Bonneville Power Administration

 - Julie Garver – Housing Development Director, Innovative Housing Inc.